THOUGHTS ABOUT "WHAT IS DONE IS DONE!"

 “What’s done is done”.

 We have biological weak spots.
 We are vulnerable.
-We have many weak spots aside that.
+We have many weak spots psychologically too and socially.
 People who harm us willingly attack us for they know they will damage us.
 So we cannot let something go just because it is in the past.
 It takes time to feel safe enough with a person who has harmed us and they need to earn our trust.
 God however is not vulnerable so he can simply let things go and forgive on tap.
 For a person who thinks God alone ultimately matters, this can be dangerous.
 Why?
 It is his forgiving that counts the most.
 He after all makes everything 100%.
+Us forgiving is said to be a fruit of the forgiving he has done and is his work so ultimately God's pardon ALONE matters.
+We are mere instruments who forgive and are instruments of his forgiving.

 “I feel sorry for Fr Paul.
 I know he covered up for priests abusing children but it is so hard on him and he can’t undo the past.”

 Compassion is an unpleasant feeling and should be reserved for the most deserving people.
+It is suffering with them.
 Why degrade yourself to lament for Fr Paul when there are babies starving in the world?
 Transfer your energy to that cause.
 Paul is stealing your compassion for he certainly wants it.
+He is not saying no to it.

 SEARCH EXCATHOLIC.NET